Skip to main content

 This allows for a wide variety of scenarios and the ability to do simple comparisons or to model complex workflows.

-At any point the delta-E (∆E) function can be activated to calculate the color shifts between any transform in the sheet.
+Activate the delta-E (∆E) function to calculate the color shifts between any two transforms in the sheet.
 A few examples include:

-An image is opened into the Worksheet twice and AdobeRGB is assigned to one and a scanner profile to the other.
-You can see the visual difference in the images and once delta-E is activated, a heatmap of color shifts visualizes the parts of the image most affected.
+• An image is opened into the Worksheet twice and AdobeRGB is assigned to one and a scanner profile to the other.
+You can see the visual difference in the images and once delta-E is activated, a heatmap of color shifts showing the image parts most affected.

 Worksheet Layout